Australian Organic Certification

 This means energy companies need an agreement with the landholder before they can go onto an organic or biodynamic property.

-Australian Organic’s Greg Paynter says Guidelines for organic producers and resource development companies has been a long time in the making.
+The document Guidelines for organic producers and resource development companies has been a long time in the making.

-He says, “The Guidelines will help organic producers and mining companies understand their rights and responsibilities.
+Australian Organic notes “The Guidelines will help organic producers and mining companies understand their rights and responsibilities.

 “Some of the greatest threats mining poses to organic and biodynamic properties are chemical contamination and altered public perception.